9 Customer-Focused Call Center KPIs You need to Start Tracking Today

 4. Quality Scores

-Quality Scores reflect an agent’s performance in meeting both customer and business needs during a customer interaction.
-While in most cases, this KPI encompasses manual scoring of each customer-agent communication, some call center outsourcing partners have already started using digital transformation solutions like speech-to-text and robotic process automation in the scoring and evaluation process, eliminating bias and enhancing the accuracy of quality scores.
+Quality Scores measure an agent’s performance in meeting customer and business needs during interactions.
+Some call center outsourcing partners now use digital solutions like speech-to-text and robotic process automation for scoring, eliminating bias and improving accuracy.

-The scoreboard depicting quality score will be weighed based on key CSAT drivers and other compliances, summarizing your organization’s idea about quality customer service.
+The quality scorecard reflects key CSAT drivers and compliances, summarizing your organization’s standard for quality customer service.

 5. Utilization Rates

-If utilization rates are high during a low contact volume period, then labor costs will be pointlessly high.
-On the other hand, if Utilization is low during periods of the peak contact period, it will inversely affect service levels and cause CSAT to decline.
-Therefore, utilization rate (formula below) is a good indicator of whether your workforce is in a state of readiness and logged in most of the time or not.
+Labor costs will be pointlessly high if utilization rates are high during a low contact volume period.
+On the other hand, if utilization is low during peak contact periods, it will inversely affect service levels and cause CSAT to decline.
+Therefore, the utilization rate (formula below) indicates whether your workforce is in a state of readiness and logged in most of the time.

 Utilization rate= an agent’s logged-in time/ their total shift time